Frequently Asked Questions

 I’m going abroad and taking some of my radio equipment with me.
 Am I insured?

 This depends upon whether you have chosen to buy worldwide cover.
-If you have chosen this option then the policy provides cover for 21 days abroad in any one period of insurance but excludes public liability insurance in respect of the USA and Canada.
+If you have chosen this option then the policy provides cover for 21 days abroad in any one period of insurance but cover excludes public liability insurance in respect of the USA and Canada.

 Is Personal Accident insurance included within the Amateur Radio Insurance policy?